diogro/expressionVariance-manuscript/main.md

 Using the list of significant gene-disease pairs at 5% FDR provided by Zhang et al. [-@Zhang2020-cl], we performed a hypergeometric enrichment test for the top 5% high- and low-variance genes in our across-study rank and in all tissue-specific gene variance ranks.
 We use both across-study and tissue-specific ranks because some genes only appear in the tissue-specific rank due to their limited tissue-specific gene expression.
 In the high-variance group, we find no enrichment in the across-study rank, but we do find enrichment of genes annotated for allergy, immune disease, and endocrine system disease among the high-variance genes in several tissue-specific variance ranks.
-For example, among high-variance genes in the colon rank, we see enrichment for endocrine system disease (1.77-fold, hypergeometric test, p < 10\textsuperscript{-4}).
+For example, among high-variance genes in the colon, we see enrichment for endocrine system disease (1.77-fold, hypergeometric test, p < 10\textsuperscript{-4}).
-Among high-variance genes in the immune cell tissue rank, we see enrichment for endocrine system disease (1.67-fold, hypergeometric test, p < 10\textsuperscript{-3}), allergy (1.7-fold, hypergeometric test, p < 10\textsuperscript{-3}), and immune disease (1.32-fold, hypergeometric test, p < 10\textsuperscript{-2}).
+Among high-variance genes in the immune cells, we see enrichment for endocrine system disease (1.67-fold, hypergeometric test, p < 10\textsuperscript{-3}), allergy (1.7-fold, hypergeometric test, p < 10\textsuperscript{-3}), and immune disease (1.32-fold, hypergeometric test, p < 10\textsuperscript{-2}).
-Among high-variance genes in the thyroid rank, we see enrichment for endocrine system disease (1.9-fold, hypergeometric test, p < 10\textsuperscript{-5}), allergy (1.85-fold, hypergeometric test, p < 10\textsuperscript{-4}), and immune disease (1.45-fold, hypergeometric test, p < 10\textsuperscript{-4}).
+Among high-variance genes in the thyroid, we see enrichment for endocrine system disease (1.9-fold, hypergeometric test, p < 10\textsuperscript{-5}), allergy (1.85-fold, hypergeometric test, p < 10\textsuperscript{-4}), and immune disease (1.45-fold, hypergeometric test, p < 10\textsuperscript{-4}).
 These are all rather similar and suggest a stable pattern of high-variance gene expression across these tissues, with enrichment for these three classes of diseases.
 The link with immune diseases is expected given the high enrichment for immune-related genes in the high-variance group [@Hagai2018-fu].